AJ McLean

-Alexander James McLean (born January 9, 1978) is an American singer, dancer, and a member of the pop vocal group Backstreet Boys.
+Alexander James McLean (born January 9, 1978) is an American singer.
+He is a founding member of the pop vocal group Backstreet Boys.

 Early life

-McLean was born on January 9, 1978, in West Palm Beach, Florida, to Denise (née Fernandez, now Solis) and Bob McLean.
+McLean was born on January 9, 1978, in West Palm Beach, Florida, to Denise (née Fernandez, now Solis), a hospital worker, author and motivation coach, and Robert Blue “Bob” McLean, a musician.
 Denise is of Cuban-Puerto Rican and German ancestry and Bob is of Scots-Irish and English descent.
-A DNA test described his genetic ancestry as Iberian, Central and South American, North, West and East European, North African, Nigerian, Ashkenazi Jewish, and Middle Eastern.
+A DNA test described his genetic ancestry as North, West and East European, North African, Nigerian and Ashkenazi Jewish.
 He is an only child.
-He was raised solely by his mother and grandparents (Ursula and Adolph) as his parents divorced when he was two years old.
-He rarely saw his father.
-They saw one another when he was ten and again at age 12.
-McLean reunited with his father in 1997.
-His father had been following him throughout his career.
-They have since kept in regular contact following their 17-year estrangement, and again after a previous recent fall out before he got married when he went to rehab for the second or third time.
+He was raised by his mother and grandparents as his parents divorced when he was two years old.
+He rarely saw his father but reunited with him in 1997.
+They have since kept in regular contact following their seventeen-year estrangement.

 Career

 Early career

-As a child, McLean had a speech impediment, which gave him a lisp and a tendency to stutter.

-He discovered his love for performing and started to pursue a career in acting, Dancing, and singing.
+He discovered his love for performing and started to pursue a career in acting, dancing, and singing.
 When he was four, McLean began to focus on his love for dance.
-His mother signed him up for dance lessons every day for two hours.
+His mother signed him up for two hours of dance lessons every day.
 He took ballet for four years, jazz, tap, hip hop, rhythm tap, rhythm hip-hop, contemporary, ballroom, salsa, merengue, and gymnastics.
 His mother got him into modeling when he was around five years old, and he was featured in J.C.
 Penney catalogs and runways.
 Aside from that, he took up fencing.
-His grandmother taught him piano and took him to auditions while growing up.
+His grandmother, who was like a second mother to him, taught him piano and took him to auditions while he was growing up.
 At age six, McLean was part of a school play, Snow White and the Seven Dwarfs, in which he played Dopey, at Unity of Delray Beach church and school.
 He also appeared in more traditional musicals such as The Nutcracker, The King and I, and Fiddler on the Roof before the age of 11.
 By age 12, he had performed in 27 classic school plays.

 In addition to singing and acting, he was a serious dance student learning everything from jazz to ballet to hip hop.
-He stated in interviews that, "Dancing was really my thing in the early days.
+He stated in interviews that "Dancing was really my thing in the early days.
 I wanted to be a dancer way above an actor or a singer."
 When he was 12, he started his first dance troupe and would go to dance competitions, which was a valuable experience even though they didn't win.